Ferris-Labs/site-draft/content/en/docs/User Guide/Executions_Packages.md

 ---
-title: "Executor"
+title: "Executions - Packages"
-linkTitle: "Executor / Executions"
+linkTitle: "Executions - Packages"
 weight: -16
 description: >-
-  How to use the Executor Framework for script automation and package (execution) triggering.
+  How to use the Executions/Packages Framework for script automation and package (execution) triggering.
 ---

-The Executor is an event oriented framework that allows enterprise organizations the automation of script processing which can be triggered by:
+The Executions/Packages is an event oriented framework that allows enterprise organizations the automation of script processing which can be triggered by:

 - a scheduled time (intervals)
 - a reaction to an event